 Inside an old brick house on Nepean Street in Centretown, Mediterranean restaurant Aroma Meze offers a wide selection of vegetarian, seafood, and meat small plates, mostly halal, and all intended to be shared at the table.
 It’s a great way to try many different flavours in one meal!
 Don’t forget to try some of their fresh dips and order plenty of pita bread to ensure you don’t miss a drop.

 This cozy restaurant in the ByWard Market neighbourhood serves food from the coastal state of Kerala in southwestern India, featuring the flavours of coconut, tamarind, and curry leaves, with special emphasis on fish and seafood dishes such as shrimp or lobster masala and kingfish curry.
-Plenty of vegetarian options are also available.
+Plenty of vegetarian options are also available at Kochin Kitchen.

 While Sri Lankan cuisine shares some similarities with south Indian food (the two countries are neighbours), it also boasts its own unique flavours and traditions, which are on display at Ceylonta, just off Bank Street in Centretown.
 Large, crispy lentil and rice flour crepes called dosa are a specialty, served alongside curries or vegetable stews.
 Also try the string hoppers, thin noodles stir-fried with meat or vegetables, or kothu rotti, curried meat and chopped flatbread cooked together so the bread soaks up the sauce.